 The discovery of the skull of a 4-6 year old child has given the archaeologists of the Rising Star caves very interesting new information.

-In South Africa, historical research on the origin of humanity has increased significantly, especially after the discovery of the cave system called the "Rising Star".
+In South Africa, historical research on the origin of humanity has significantly increased, especially after the discovery of the cave system called "Rising Star".

 At this point, a short distance from Johannesburg, archaeologists were able to recover more than 2.000 skeleton fragments, including the very special skull.

 Let's see in detail what happened and what those directly involved think of this new exciting discovery.

 Unfortunately, the child's skull is only partial.
 Some crucial points are missing, and the archaeologists are trying to reconstruct the whole figure.